RPGroup-PBoC/chann_cap/src/image_analysis/20180320_O2_HG104_IPTG_titration_microscopy/README.txt

 #Comments :
 # It was particularly difficult to find lots of positions for concentration
 # 75 µM so there are less pictures for this concentration.
+# VERY IMPORTANT: The microscope was set to TIRF illumination, on the mCherry
+# channel.
+What this means is that the segmentation might not have been the
+# best since it reduces the area by ≈ 30%.